bitrix24/b24restdocs/api-reference/landing/embedding/knowledge-base/landing-site-binding-to-menu.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly

 {% endnote %}